 Kira was watching the twins as they played with the other babies in the small Hazzard park enjoying the summer day.
 Both of the twins seemed to keep one eye on the other while interacting with their playmates.
 Joining the playgroup had been Jesse's idea.
 He'd been great with the boys and helping Kira out as she got her feet under her during the first couple of months after the twins were finally allowed to go home after about three weeks in the hospital.
 Already, though, you'd never know by looking at them that their lives got off to such a rough start.

 They were both such happy babies; unless you tried to split them up.
 Something that she and Jebb learned the hard way.
 Kira had been convinced that both babies were colicky, spending endless hours trying to quiet two screaming babies as she was fighting a lack of sleep.
-It was only when Kira had put Mikey in with Jay one night to change the wet crib sheets after his diaper leaked and both babies stopped crying did she suspect that they were crying only because they were being put in separate cribs.
+It was only when she had put Mikey in with Jay one night to change the wet crib sheets after his diaper leaked and both babies stopped crying did she suspect that they were crying only because they were being put in separate cribs.

-After that night, Kira stopped putting the twins in separate cribs at night.
+After that night, Kira stopped seperating the twins at night.
 After hearing the solution to the night time crying Jesse commented that perhaps that had been Bo's problem when he was younger.
 He was known for being a colicky baby, but maybe he was just crying for his own twin.

 "Hey!
 What's he doin'?"
 Sara, one of the other mothers in the group hollered out as Mikey leaned into Sara's baby girl and gave her a headbutt of a kiss that babies tend to give; causing the baby girl to cry out in surprise from the headbutt.
 Kira thought it was cute but apparently Sara didn't.